 If you are a UK resident you are entitled to free, or reduced cost, state provided healthcare when visiting a European Union (EU) country.
-However to be covered you will need to take a European Health Insurance Card (EHIC) with you and apply at least 6 weeks prior to travel, which you can get, free of charge.
-The new EHIC replaces the old E111, therefore all travel requires the new card.
-To apply visit the Department of Health website: www.dh.gov.uk/travellers (please also note the section 'Getting treatment in countries inside the EEA') or by calling 0845 606 2030.
+However to be covered you will need to take a new European Health Insurance Card (EHIC) with you, which you can get, free of charge.
+To apply visit the NHS Choices website: www.nhs.uk/healthcareabroad or by calling 0300 330 1350.

 Safety and Local StandardsMore Details